Lax, loose, sagging skin – all are symptoms of wrinkles.

-Learn exactly what is a wrinkle, what causes them, and what can you do to prevent and treat wrinkles.
-We break it ALL down in this week’s blog.
+Learn exactly what is a wrinkle, what causes wrinkles, and what can you do to reduce the appearance of wrinkles.

 The following are the main contributing factors to wrinkles.

 We know smoking is bad for your health, but a life-long smoking habit will also wreak serious damage on your skin and contribute to aging.

 “Antioxidants provide protection against pro-oxidative environment to which human skin is exposed, in particular, ultraviolet (UV) radiation, smoke, and air pollutants… Among marine resources, seaweeds represent one of the richest sources of natural antioxidants.”

 Seaweed is also rich in 12 vitamins, 42 trace elements and minerals, 18 amino acids, and contains Alginic Acid, a polysaccharide know maintain water in skin cells, therefore helping to lock moisture into the skin.

-This type of seaweed is a source of Marine Elastin Protein that helps prevent the breakdown of elastin in the skin.
-It also helps increase vitality and brightness of skin complexion.
+This type of seaweed is a source of Marine Elastin Protein that helps reduce the appearance of wrinkles and increases vitality and brightness of skin complexion.

 It is a micronized mineral that forms a physical barrier on the skin, shielding skin from damaging environmental aggressors, while also soothing skin and absorbing excess oils.

-Se-Kwan Kim, Ph.D.
+1. Se-Kwan Kim, Ph.D.
 Marine Cosmeceuticals, Journal of Cosmetic Dermatology, April, 2013